6dof Dynamics, Examples, and Dzhanibekov effect

 my paypal link. (press send to sponsor me)

-Or you can contact me via my WeChat ID: Jordan8871, if you don't have access to paypal.
+Or you can contact me via my WeChat ID: Jordan8871, if you don't have access to

 Thank you.
 I really appreciate your support.